 VOLUMETRIC EFFICIENCY Ratio of the mass density of the Air – Fuel mixture drawn into the cylinder at atmospheric pressure (during the intake stroke) to the mass density of the same volume of air in the intake manifold.

-THERMAL EFFICIENCY: It is the ratio of indicated work done to energy supplied by the fuel.
+THERMAL EFFICIENCY: It is the ratio of indicated work done to the energy supplied by the fuel.

 MECHANICAL EFFICIENCY: Mechanical efficiency is the parameter that gives the effectiveness of an engine in transforming its input energy to output energy.

 CRANK ANGLE: The angle of rotation of a crankshaft measured from the position in which the piston is at its highest point known as Top dead centre (TDC).

 MEAN EFFECTIVE PRESSURE: Mean Effective Pressure is defined as the pressure which is thought to be acting on the piston throughout the power stroke.

 If it is based on IP, it is called Indicated Mean Effective Pressure and if it is based on BP, it is called Brake Mean Effective Pressure.
 Similarly, Frictional Mean Effective Pressure can be defined as

 FUEL – AIR RATIO Fuel – Air Ratio is the ratio of the mass of fuel to the mass of air in the fuel-air mixture.